virtualagc/virtualagc/Contributed/SyntaxHighlight/SublimeText/README.md

 ### [Package Control][3]

+*NOTE*: the package has been submitted to Package Control but has not yet been approved.

  - Command Palette (OS X: `Cmd-Shift-P`, Linux/Windows: `Ctrl-Shift-P`)
  - Select `Package Control: Install Package`.
  - Select `AGC Assembly`